jtyree/Udacity-FCND-Motion-Planning/README.md

 #### The Path is Not the Same in Both Directions

-I believe this was pointed out in the lessons, but it's still worth pointing out.
+I believe this was already pointed out in the lessons, but it's still worth mentioning.
 At least with the current A* implementation, a path back to the starting point will not necessarily be identical to the path going outward.
 The image below shows one such difference.

 ![Forward and Backward are Not Identical](./misc/path.png)